 She has gained awards and medals in international salons and had images exhibited in many different countries around the world.
 Linda is delighted to have started judging at the national/international level, including the Irish National Shield November 2016, the South Devon International Salon July 2017 and the RPS Visual Art Group Exhibition October 2017.

-Linda is an active member of the Royal Photographic Society and is on the SW Region Committee, as well as organising the SW Region Visual Art Group.
+Linda is an active member of the Royal Photographic Society and is on the Visual Art Group Committee, being rotating Editor for the Group's magazine as well as organising the SW Visual Art Group.
 Linda gives presentations of her work to camera clubs and has run creative photography workshops.

 Linda is a member of the Landscape Collective (UK), which is a small group of landscape photographers who meet every two months to show printed work and discuss landscape photography.